Piggy Ward

 "Frank, or better known as 'Piggy' Ward, is playing second base right up to the queen's taste.
 He covers lots of ground in fielding, and and he is also hitting hard." - Sporting Life's Lancaster correspondent, May 1, 1897, about Frank's play for Lancaster

-Frank "Piggy" Ward reached the majors as a 16-year-old, playing one game with the Philadelphia Quakers in 1883.
-It would be another six years before he returned to the big leagues.
+Frank "Piggy" Ward is listed in many sources as reaching the majors as a 16-year-old, playing one game with the Philadelphia Quakers in 1883.
+This was not actually him, but some other as yet unidentified player currently listed only as "Ward".
+Had it really been him, it would have made him unusually young, and it was another six years until Ward appeared again in the majors, hence the doubt.
 Professionally, he had a very long career.
 His best year in the majors was 1892, when he had an on-base percentage over .400.

 Ward holds the record for most consecutive times reaching base, accomplished in 1893.
 Remarkably, he was traded in the middle of the streak, as it began on June 16th with Ward a member of the Baltimore Orioles, and continued on June 18-19th as he played for the Cincinnati Reds.
 In his first game with the Reds, he reached base a record 8 times in a 9-inning game, thanks to 2 hits, 5 walks and 1 hit-by-pitch.
 These are Ward's two major accomplishments in an otherwise undistinguished career.